JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `archiveFile`
 {#buildPlugin-archiveFile}

-The archive file which represents the output file produced by the task.
+Specifies the archive file representing the output file produced by the task.

 {style="narrow"}
 Type